ridunoff/GLOVE/README.md

 ![GLOVE Page Navigation](https://media.giphy.com/media/H7lsme6jIfvdvkTIBS/giphy.gif)

-To navigate to a different page, the wearer can use their thumb to tap until they get to the page that they are looking for.
-This feature works well due to the interrupt that I set for the button.
+To navigate to a different page, the wearer can use their thumb to tap their pointer finger until they get to the page that they are looking for.
+This feature works well due to an interrupt and a debouncer that I set for the button.

 ## Power Button

 ![GLOVE Power Off](https://media.giphy.com/media/mBefXPKR1n9dOyxih0/giphy.gif)

-To turn the LCD screen attached to the GLOVE off, one must make a fist and bumb the side of their hand to the table.
+To turn off the LCD screen attached to the GLOVE, one must make a fist and bumb the side of their hand to the table.
 This presses a button that changes the state of the device.
+It is a very fun and satisfying mechanic to power the device off.

 ## Fabrication Method

 To adhere the sensors and LCD screen to the glove, I sewed a few loops through the glove and the holes in each board.
 This method works really well for rapid prototyping as the strings could easily be cut without damaging the glove if I needed to move any of the sensors.
-I found that sewing through the board at least 3 times was good enough to hold that corner in place.
+I found that sewing through the board at least 3 times was good enough to hold the board in place.

 ## Materials List